mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 [req(first_id, second_id)]
 ```

+## `trace.extern`: Add external traces

+It must be possible to add external traces to *mantra*, because annotations in code
+might not be possible.
+e.g. In case code was already certified before, adding annotations would change the code, which would require re-certification.

 ## `trace.special_chars`

 In case characters that are part of an ID are not allowed as identifiers in a programming language,